Risk-Sensitive Credit Portfolio Optimization under Partial Information and Contagion Risk: Risk-sensitive control under partial information

 \begin{remark} The constraint on admissible investment strategies with the martingale property is by no means restrictive.
-It will be shown in Section \ref{sec:optimum} that the first order condition leads to the optimal solution $\pi^*$ as $({\cal E}(\Lambda^{\pi^*,t})_u)_{u\in[t,T]}$ can be verified as a $(\Px^*,\FxM)$-martingale.
-This constraint in the definition of admissible set will facilitate our future transformation of the original control problem into a simplified form. \end{remark}
+It will be shown in Section \ref{sec:optimum} that the first-order condition leads to the optimal solution $\pi^*\in\Uadt$ as $({\cal E}(\Lambda^{\pi^*,t})_u)_{u\in[t,T]}$ can be verified to be a $(\Px^*,\FxM)$-martingale.
+This additional constraint on admissibility can facilitate our future transformation of the original control problem into a simplified form. \end{remark}

 For ${\pi}\in\Uadt$, the wealth process can be rewritten equivalently by

 Given ${\pi}\in\Uad$ and $(X^{{\pi}}(0),H(0))=(x,z)\in\R_+\times{S}_H$, the risk-sensitive objective functional is defined by